 If you wish to be added to the email distribution list of the (free) ‘Otford History and Heritage Newsletter’, published three or four times a year, and also receive emails about history-related events in Otford, (a total of approximately 9 emails per year) please email your name and email address to Otford@1940.co.uk

 The Otford Zoom into History and Heritage Group are also organising a series of online history meetings during the current pandemic.
 To find out more about the group’s activities please send an email to Otford@1940.co.uk

 Otford and District Historical Society was founded in 1950.

-Talks have been given by many speakers who include, Dr David Starkey, Alison Weir and John Suchet.
+Talks have been given by many speakers who include Alison Weir and John Suchet.

 The ODHS Committee together with guest speakers Alison Weir (sixth from the left and Siobhan Clarke (fifth from right) in St Bartholomew’s Church in December 2014.
 Others pictured from the ODHS committee are (from left-to-right) Jackie Howe, Elizabeth Ward, Ann Calcott, Alan Williams, Ed Thompson, Lesley Edmeads, Phil Clucas, Nick Fothergill, Sue Stephenson, Cliff Ward and David Calcott

 Fergus Anckorn, World War Two Veteran, PoW in the Far East and magician has been a speaker, pictured here with society committee member Phil Clucas

 Becket’s Well Otford – excavated in the early 1950s.
 An early example of ODHS activity